Kyoto: My Bloodlines

 Kyoto has always been a magical city for me.

-When I was little we would go over as a family every two years or so to visit my Japanese relatives.
-The announcement from my parents, and the following anticipation of going over to Japan was a huge source of excitement for my brother and I.
+When I was a child we would go over as a family every two years or so to visit my relatives.
+The announcement from my parents and the following anticipation of going over to Japan was a huge source of excitement for my brother and me.

 The eleven hours to fly over would drag on for us kids who had no perception of time.
 We played with the Qantas kids' packs we received and craned our necks to watch the movie projected on the one screen at the front of the cabin.

 After landing at Kansai International Airport, there was a whole other world awaiting us.
 We rode the airport monorail to the next building with Japanese announcements overhead, every surface clean and shiny.
-I would look up in wonder at the high domed ceiling of the terminal with white framework and coloured pipes crisscrossing it.
+I would look up in wonder at the high domed ceiling of the terminal with white framework, white sheets of fabric and coloured pipes crisscrossing it.
 It looked like the sails of a magnificent ship.

 My ojīchan and oji would be patiently waiting for us on the ground level.
 They would be armed with snacks that my obāchan had packed: handmade onigiri, mandarins and tiny bottles of Yakult.